FreddyJS/Ricart-Agrawala-Algorithm/README.md

 # Ricart-Agrawala-Algorithm
-C implementation of the Ricart-Agrawala tickets algorithm
+C implementation of the tickets algorithm for a distributed system.

+The program emulates the different nodes using message queues for communication